As more companies come to the cloud, what type of deployment strategy are they deciding is best for them? For most, it’s multicloud.

-A multicloud strategy is the use of two or more cloud-based computing services.
-Multicloud can refer to any deployment of multiple software-as-a-service (SaaS) or platform-as-a-service (PaaS) cloud offerings, but it is generally used to refer to a mix of public infrastructure-as-a-service (IaaS) environments.
+A multicloud strategy is the use of two or more cloud-based compute services.
+Multicloud can refer to any deployment of multiple software-as-a-service (SaaS) or platform-as-a-service (PaaS) cloud offerings.
+However, it usually refers to a mix of public infrastructure-as-a-service (IaaS) environments.

 Organizations choose to implement a multicloud strategy for many reasons: to enable flexible distribution of workloads, increase security, improve reliability, enable versatile DevOps environments, and, of course, reduce costs.

 This post describes how to use Megaport Cloud Router (MCR) to enable multicloud connectivity between Oracle Cloud Infrastructure virtual cloud networks (VCNs) and Amazon Virtual Private Cloud (VPC) without deploying physical infrastructure (as shown in the following diagram).
 For information about connecting to other cloud service provider virtual networks, see the instructions from Megaport.

 The following high-level steps are required to create this connection:

 - Create an Oracle Cloud Infrastructure FastConnect connection and add the connection to MCR.

 - Add an Amazon VPC connection, by using AWS Direct Connect, to MCR to enable routing between the virtual networks.